 Additionally, two other areas of the brain (the cingulate cortex and amygdala) then stop men from having further sexual thoughts, leading to the refractory period, which is when sexual desire drops significantly.

 In order to switch off sexual desire, the body releases the hormones oxytocin and serotonin – hormones which are also associated with sleep and relaxation.
 Serotonin is a precursor to melatonin, which is the hormone that regulates your internal body clock.

 In addition, prolactin is released after orgasm, which is another hormone associated with relaxation, satiation and sleep.

-There are several other ideas about why men fall asleep after sex, ranging from common sense possibilities to evolutionary theories.
+There are several other ideas about why men fall asleep after sex, ranging from common sense to evolutionary theories.

-One possible evolutionary theory is that men may need to rest so they can continue with their drive to produce offspring.
+An evolutionary theory is that men may need to rest so they can continue with their drive to produce offspring.

-Why don’t women fall asleep after sex?
+Do women fall asleep after sex too?

-Whilst some women naturally fall asleep with their partner, there could be a number of possible biological explanations for those that don’t:
+Although some women naturally fall asleep with their partner, there could be a number of possible biological explanations for those that don’t: